Galanthus woronowii Losinsk.

 Galanthus woronowii is a compact bulbous perennial with bright green, strap-shaped leaves and nodding white flowers with green markings on the inner segments.
 It grows up to 6 inches (15 cm) tall.
 Flowers appear in early spring.
 Seed capsules are green, more or less spherical, with brown seeds about 0.2 inches (5 mm) long.

 USDA hardiness zone 5a to 8b: from −20 °F (−28.9 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

 It is possible to grow your Snowdrops in containers.
-You can squeeze them in quite close, but they'll still need to be at least 2 to 3 inches (5 to 7.5 cm) deep.
-In USDA Zones 5 – 6, your containers may need some winter protection…. – See more at: How to Grow and Care for Snowdrops
+You can squeeze them in quite close, but they will still need to be at least 2 to 3 inches (5 to 7.5 cm) deep.
+In USDA Zones 5 to 6, your containers may need some winter protection.
+See more at How to Grow and Care for Snowdrops.

 - Back to genus Galanthus

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin